-where the second and forth equalities follow from the chain rule, the sixth equality follows from the integration by parts formula, the stochastic integral is interpreted as in the sense of Skorohod. \end{proof}
+where the second and forth equalities follow from the chain rule and the sixth equality follows from the integration by parts formula, where the stochastic integral is interpreted in the Skorohod sense. \end{proof}